down-dive/Team-Profile-Generator/readme.md

 * run the application in node

 ## Usage
-An easy and simple way to generate a team web-page with with contact informaiton for all employess.
+An easy and simple way to generate a team web-page with contact informaiton for all employess.
 It is requiring to add a manager that has a name, id, email and office number fields.
-Also includes an option to add an engineers and interns to the page with additional fiels reqiored such as github name and a school accordingly.
+Also includes an option to add an engineers and interns to the page with additional fields required such as github name and a school.

 ## Contributions
 If you want to contribute please contact Yev